thoni56/tplayer/README.md

 # tplayer

 A music player specifically designed for dance classes.
-It (will)
+It (will) support

 - easy selection of genre(s), bpm and bpm-range
 - background loading of all tunes in a specified directory tree